bson/filtergen/README.md

 5. Run ngspice: ```Tools -> Simulator```
 6. Press the run button
 7. Press the "Add Signals" button and add V(VOUT)

+It's important to open the simulation schematic directly via the project and not try to append it.
+If you append it the reference IDs will be reset and any auto-generated simulation scripting (NYI) will no longer match the reference IDs.

 This is a first stab at it, and higher orders than 4 (more than two stages) will push off the sheet.